TEACHING AND COURSEWORK

 are advised to seek out other programs.
 However, language-related

-courses like the three listed below are offered on a regular basis
+courses like those listed below are offered on a regular basis

 for both graduate and undergraduate students who recognize the